Get the Recipe

 Swapping out that all-purpose flour for bread flour (I used King Arthur bread flour) was the real key, producing a crumb structure that was relatively open and chewy, but still squarely on the Detroit pizza end of the scale as opposed to the focaccia end.

 In the past, I've written glowingly about doughs made in a food processor, and I'm happy to report that this dough also works fabulously well in a food processor.
 Just dump the ingredients in, set the machine running until a ball of dough forms (that usually takes about 15 seconds), then let that ball of dough ride around the blade for 30 seconds longer.
 You'll be amazed at how quickly it develops an incredibly smooth, silky gluten structure.
-If you have a powerful food processor (the Breville Sous Chef is what I use these days) and are making only a couple batches of dough, it'll leave the stand mixer in the dust.
+If you have a powerful food processor (our review of the best food processors is right here) and are making only a couple batches of dough, it'll leave the stand mixer in the dust.

 With the dough out of the way, I turned my attention to the cheese.
 Detroit pizza is unusual in two ways when it comes to cheese.
 The first is the use of Brick cheese, a high-fat aged cheese from Wisconsin with a uniquely tangy, salty, buttery flavor that's hard to replace with alternatives.
 The second is the edges.
 If you've ever been to Pequod's or Burt's Place in Chicago, or, better yet, had a pizza from Windy City Pie in Seattle (incidentally, the best Chicago-style pan pizza I've ever had anywhere, including in Chicago), then you're familiar with the concept of a crispy, blackened cheese crust—the shelf of crisp, lacy cheese that surrounds the edge of the pizza.
 This is where the real magic of Detroit-style pizza lies, and, as I found out, getting it is not exactly straightforward.